Respect abounds as Patriots host Steelers in AFC title game | FOX Sports

 ”You’ve got to do anything you can to try and get in his face,” Dupree said.

-PLAN B, C & D: Pittsburgh reached the title game despite missing wide receivers Martavis Bryant (suspended) the entire season and Markus Wheaton, Sammie Coates and Darrius Heyward-Bey for long stretches due to injury.
+PLAN B, C & D: Pittsburgh reached the title game despite missing wide receivers Martavis Bryant (suspended) the entire season and Markus Wheaton, Sammie Coates and Darrius Heyward-Bey for long stretches because of injury.
 In their place are the likes of seventh-round pick Demarcus Ayers, practice squad graduates Xavier Grimble and Cobi Hamilton, as well as undrafted free agent Eli Rogers.

 ”So, we have a lot of guys that I think can make plays for us, outside of the usual suspects,” Roethlisberger said. ”Even if it is one or two big plays a game, sometimes that can be enough, if the play is made at the right time.”